stho32/SQL-Optimization/README.md

 #### 7. CLR Functions

-- **Why They Are Slow:**
 - CLR functions share a thread and can be slower than native SQL functions due to the overhead of managed code execution.

 - **Ideas to Improve Performance:**
   - Avoid using CLR functions unless necessary.